 The 2017 Meheroo Jussawalla Research Prize Award recipient is Rob Frieden, Pioneers Chair and Professor, Telecommunications and Law, Pennsylvania State University.

-Professor Frieden’s paper, titled Grey Nuances in the Black and White Debate Over Subsidized Internet Access, will examine current disputes whether national regulatory authorities (“NRAs”) should permit broadband carriers and content providers, such as Facebook, to subsidize broadband access to a limited, “walled garden” of content.
+Professor Frieden’s paper, titled Grey Nuances in the Black and White Debate Over Subsidized Internet Access, examines current disputes whether national regulatory authorities (“NRAs”) should permit broadband carriers and content providers, such as Facebook, to subsidize broadband access to a limited, “walled garden” of content.

-Professor Frieden will present his paper during the Research Workshop on Models for Adoption and Broadband Diffusion at PTC’17.
-The session will take place on Sunday, 15 January 2017 from 15.30–17.00.
+Professor Frieden’s paper was presented during the Research Workshop on Models for Adoption and Broadband Diffusion at PTC’17.
+The session took place on Sunday, 15 January 2017.

 The 2016 Meheroo Jussawalla Research Prize Award recipient is Chun Liu, Associate Professor, School of Economics and Management , Southwest Jiaotong University.